CaseyScott/Gaming-hardware-Django-milestone/README.md

 - Set up [Stripe]('https://stripe.com/') from the Developers section use the STRIPE_PUBLISHABLE, STRIPE_SECRET keys and add them to .env file and heroku Config Vars.
 - You can set Automatic deploys from master branch so anything pushes made to github will keep the live version up to date.

+### Content
+- The images and product information used on my project was sourced from other online Computer stores and google image search.